pruccer/hello-world/README.md

 # hello-world
-idek.
+Ello there.
-Hello, I dunno what to in here.
+I dunno what to in here.
 (So confident amirite)